Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve Your Pest Problem.

 Professional Congleton Flea Treatment

-The flea is a blood-sucking insect that pets will bring in from the garden during mild, wet conditions.
-Once fleas invade a home, they will infest every part of the property including carpets, furniture and bedding.
+The flea is a blood-sucking insect that pets bring in from the garden during mild, wet conditions.
+Once fleas invade a home, they will infest every part of the property, including carpets, furniture and bedding.

-It’s quite difficult to remove an infestation once it takes hold as most flea treatment products on the market only target one area of a flea infestation.
-To completely eradicate a flea problem, you should call on the Congleton flea treatment services of Young’s Pest Control, who will determine the extent of an infestation and apply the appropriate flea control treatments to effectively kill-off this parasite.
+It’s pretty difficult to remove an infestation once it takes hold, as most flea treatment products on the market only target one area of a flea infestation.
+Therefore, to completely eradicate a flea problem, you should call on the Congleton flea treatment services of Young’s Pest Control, who will determine the extent of an infestation and apply the appropriate flea control treatments to kill off this parasite effectively.

 Because the cat flea can survive on wild garden animals such as hedgehogs and squirrels, there is always the possibility that a pet will pick up these fleas from the garden.
-A flea can jump distances many times its body size, so a passing pet will be an easy target.
+In addition, a flea can jump distances many times its body size so that a passing pet will be an easy target.